MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 You now have a simple local web server running at `http://localhost:8080`.

-Key parts of the Progressive Web Apps platform, such as Service Workers, require using HTTPS.
+Key parts of the Progressive Web Apps platform, such as service workers, require using HTTPS.
 When your PWA goes live, you must publish it to an HTTPS URL.
-Many hosts offer HTTPS by default, but if your host doesn't, [Let's Encrypt](https://letsencrypt.org/) offers a free alternative for creating the necessary certificates.
+Many hosts use HTTPS by default, but if your host doesn't offer HTTPS, [Let's Encrypt](https://letsencrypt.org/) offers a free alternative for creating the necessary certificates.

 For example, you can create an [Azure free account](https://azure.microsoft.com/free).
 If you host your website on the [Microsoft Azure App Service](https://azure.microsoft.com/services/app-service/web), it's served over HTTPS by default.